thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 need to have the right motives and need to be in a relationship with God!

-In [The Case for Heaven, by Lee Strobel](https://www.amazon.com/Case-Heaven-Journalist-Investigates-Evidence/dp/0310259193), the award-winning legal editor of the Chicago Tribune and a spiritual skeptic until 1981, he interviews experts about the evidence for the afterlife.
+In [The Case for Heaven, by Lee Strobel](https://www.amazon.com/Case-Heaven-Journalist-Investigates-Evidence/dp/0310259193), the award-winning legal editor of the Chicago Tribune and a spiritual sceptic until 1981, he interviews experts about the evidence for the afterlife.
 He gives near death experiences of many people including his own where he was close to a coma - and after that he went searching for answers and found Jesus Christ.